engineeringwithjames/engineeringwithjames/README.md

 ## Hi there I'm James 👋🏾

 Just having fun with code and here is my playground.
 Somethings are private (because they're still in the works) but feel free to check out my public project
+- 📫 Have anything to ask? <a href="https://github.com/engineeringwithjames/engineeringwithjames/issues">Ask Here</a>

 <p align="center">
   <a href="https://www.linkedin.com/in/james-odeyale/" target="_blank">